 The agency seeks (in particular for complex cases) and is allowed to request information and documents from third parties of any type (either private or public entities); provided that third parties are not considered to be involved in the process and are not granted access to the file.

 What information may be published by the authority or made available to third parties?

-A confidential version of the clearance or resolution is published.
+A public version of the clearance or resolution is published.
 Third parties are not allowed to review or access the file.